cloudmesh-community/hid-sp18-705/project-report/report.md

 ```

 Conditions for fulfillment and asset transfer are defined in the values
-of the "inputs" and "outputs" keys.
+of the _inputs_ and _outputs_ keys.
 An object representing the asset
-itself is stored as the value of the "asset" key and cannot be modified
+itself is stored as the value of the _asset_ key and cannot be modified
 once an asset has been created and committed to a block in the
 BigchainDB blockchain.
-The "metadata" key is used to store an arbitrary
+The _metadata_ key is used to store an arbitrary
 object that records additional information about the asset or its state:
-in contrast to the asset object, the metadata object *can* be modified
+in contrast to the asset object, the metadata object _can_ be modified
 with each TRANSFER transaction [@github-bigchaindb-beps-a].

 #### Tendermint